Ornithodoros: Physiology

 The opening between the midgut and hindgut has been lost, preventing these ticks from excreting digestive waste products from their bodies.

 Habitat

 The genus Ornithodoros have been documented worldwide, with the highest occurrence in the Paleartic realm.

 Life cycle

 The life cycle of all species of Ornithodoros is parasitic and relies on one or multiple hosts, most of which are shelter-seeking vertebrates, and can also parasitize humans.
 Mating and moulting occur in close proximity to sites frequented by the hosts, such as nests.
-Once a larvae hatches, it seeks out a host for its first meal of blood.
+Once a larva hatches, it seeks out a host for its first meal of blood.
 After feeding for several hours to days, it detaches and molts into a nymph.
 The nymph will then reattach to a host and repeat the cycle for up to seven instars.
 Once it reaches adulthood, it continues to feed on the hosts multiple times.

 Some Ornithodoros species can reproduce multiple times and may also exhibit autogeny.
 The life span of some species may extend up to ten years.